codeMatt/honsProjSockets/README.md

 honsProject
 ===========

-The android project for my honours year thesis
+The android project for my honours year thesis,
+This is one of four programs that will be using upnp and cling for service discovery, and bluetooth checking for locality.
+File transfers will be done with sockets and http.

+This version is using jmdns and soket programming.